clojurephant/clojurephant/docs/README.md

 It's unlikely you will apply this plugin directly.
 However, if you do, here's what you'll get:

 - The `java-base` plugin will be applied (which provides basic Java compilation support, but no source sets).
-- Any source sets you add will have a Clojure source directory added with a corresponding compile task.
+- Any source sets you add will have a Clojure source directory added with a corresponding compile and check task.

 ## gradle-clojure.clojure